When I say… “I am a Christian”

 Would he devout that sacred head

-2. Was it for crimes that I have done,
+For such a worm as I? - Was it for crimes that I have done,

 He groaned upon the tree?